txus/fastest/Readme.md

 ##Disclaimer

-**a** has no automated tests nor documentation, and I will have to turn down any pull request that contains those, unless the tests are written in **a** itself.
+**fastest** has no automated tests nor documentation, and I will have to turn down any pull request that contains those, unless the tests are written in **fastest** itself.

 ## Copyright

 Copyright (c) 2011 Josep M. Bach.
 Released under the MIT license.